Today, I want to educate you about creating a MLM Business Plan.

 Step # 4: Your Action Plan

-Other than your goals, this is the most important part of your business plan.
+Other than your why and goals, this is the most important part of your MLM Business Plan.
 It’s where the rubber meets the road.
 Your action plan will identify what you must do each month, each week and each day to grow your MLM Business.
 Here is an example action plan.

 - Publish at least 30 blog posts